A career lasts decades. How can you sustain excellence for the long haul?

 I’ve been asked to speak to the honors students at a local high school on the topic of excellence.
 The more I thought about it, the more I realized this is a topic for people who are searching for a job.

 That means you can achieve excellence at any point in your life.
 It’s in your hands.
 If you are doing an activity as well as you can do it and you are looking for ways to do it better, you are achieving excellence.
-Since you will be on a job search (either inside or outside of your current organization) every three to five years for the rest of your career, developing excellent job-search habits is a good idea.
+Since you will be on a job search (either inside or outside of your current organization) every three to five years for the rest of your career, developing excellent job-search habits is a good idea and a worthy habit for career success.

 Excellent job-search habit #1: Be ready for your moment